-ALPFA Boston and Salem State University will be hosting a breakfast in recognition of Women’s History Month event.
+ALPFA Boston, Eastern Bank and Salem State University will be hosting a breakfast in recognition of Women’s History Month event.
 The purpose of this event is to provide ALPFA Boston’s women leaders the opportunity to share their diverse career experiences with other women colleagues and to start a conversation about women’s career development and growth.
 This event will also provide an opportunity to network and learn from other professionals throughout the organization.

 Dr. Antonia Novello, 14th Surgeon General of the U.S. Public Health Service, will deliver the keynote address entitled “The Vision and Voice of Women”.